DC-CyberSec/Cyber_Notes/security_plus/syo-701/section_2/section_2.1.md

 - Run premade scripts without knowledge of how they work
 - Motivated by the hunt
-	- Disruption data exfiltration philosophical reasons
+	- Disruption, data exfiltration, philosophical reasons
 - Can be internal or external
 - Not very sophisticated
 	- Limited resources